Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \subsection{Initial Access}

-Initial Access consists of techniques that adversaries use as entry vectors to gain an initial foothold within an EPES system.
+Initial Access consists of techniques that adversaries use as entry vectors to gain an initial foothold within an EPES system and is based on the MITRE ICS Attack Matrix \textit{TA0108}\footnote{https://attack.mitre.org/tactics/TA0108/}.
 These techniques include compromising EPES devices, IT resources in the EPES system (Historian, Router, Gateway, Server \cite{assante2015industrial}) as well as external remote services and websites.
 Methods to compromise these devices may be the traditional spear phishing campaigns, but also remotely accessed services can be used as an entry point.
 Initial Access techniques may also use as entry vector supply chain personnel and sometimes may even involve gaining physical access to the EPES system.
 Supply chain personnel that is trusted to perform actions on the EPES system vendors, maintenance personnel, engineers, external integrators.
 Finally, external devices are also part of initial access techniques and include radios, controllers, removable media, that allow an initial foothold on protected EPES systems.
 In particular, initial access techniques include: